sapcc/esxi-exporter/README.md

 # esxi-exporter
-Prometheus ESXi exporter, which utilises the VMware SDK
+Prometheus exporter, which utilises the VMware SDK to get metrics from VMware ESXi.